 The video below shows water flosser reviews by a dentist, and gives his view on a water flosser vs. string floss:

 If you’re serious about good oral hygiene, you could use string floss to loosen any food particles and then rinse your teeth with an electric flosser.
 But if you can’t use string floss for whatever reason (or just don’t want to), a water flosser is definitely better than not flossing at all!
+Another option for you if you can’t use floss is an interdental cleaner, which you can read about here.

 |Traditional string floss||Electric flosser|